-- reporting and co-operating with all types of investigations
+- co-operating with all types of safeguarding enquiries and police investigations

-- assisting with carrying out safeguarding enquiries under Section 42 of the Care Act
+- taking part in safeguarding enquiries under Section 42 of the Care Act 2014

-The County Durham Inter Agency Policies, procedures and forms meet the requirements of national legislation under the Care Act 2014.
-We also strive to keep abreast of good practice guidance from organisations such as Social Care Institute of Excellence and Association of Directors of Adult Social Services.
+The County Durham Inter Agency Policies, procedures and forms meet the requirements of the Care Act and the Care and Support Statutory Guidance which is regularly updated.
+We also keep up to date with good practice guidance from organisations such as Social Care Institute of Excellence (SCIE) and Association of Directors of Adult Social Services (ADASS).

-The policies and procedures ensure that relevant agencies and services work together to prevent abuse and support adults who may have been the victim of abuse.
-They also identify Training to ensure these requirements are adhered to.
+The policies and procedures ensure that relevant organisations and services work together to prevent abuse and neglect, and support adults who may have been abused or neglected.
+Training is also identified to ensure these requirements are adhered to.

 Social Care Institute for Excellence (SCIE)